-To sum it up, Sagada is one of the breath-taking tourist attraction in the Phiippines perfect for all adventure seekers.
-3 days is not enough to see all its beauty, but we will surely come back despite of long travel.
+To sum it up, Sagada is one of the breath-taking tourist attractions in the Philippines perfect for all adventure seekers.
+3 days is not enough to see all its beauty, but we will surely come back despite the long travel.

 - Hanging Coffins of Sagada : A dying Igorot tradition